 ECHO was founded in 1987 in partnership with the Brandon Ministerial Association and the business community.
-It was created so churched and others could send people in need to one central location.
+It was created so churches and others could send people in need to one central location.
 ECHO was orginally housed at a local firehouse and only provided emergency food and clothing.
 At this time, volunteers staffed it completely.

 In 1992, we hired a part-time executive director and became an incorporated organization.
 That same year we moved to our current location, 507 W. Parsons Ave.
 Julian Craft, a local business executive, is credited for securing the present site.
 He worked with the country from the very beginning to ensure all went right.
 His family financially supported ECHO in its early years.

 In 2006, ECHO hired its second part-time employee, Eleanor Saunders, current executive director, to work the front desk.

 The Client Welcome Center was created in 2012 in order to provide stability, rebuilding programs.
 This is when we began to apply for grants.
 Now we have eight streams of revenue, offer rebuilding programs five days a week and are open Monday-Friday from 8:30-12:30 and Tuesday evenings from 5:00pm – 7:00pm.

 In September of 2018, gauging the need in our community, ECHO opened a second location to serve neighbors in Eastern Hillsborough County.
 Also that year, ECHO added the Job Coaching staff and Advocacy Department in order to bring a higher level of assistance to our neighbors.

 ECHO’s mission is to assist residents of Hillsborough County in crisis with emergency food and clothing, offering life stabilizing programs and resources.

 - % of your donation going to support programs 93.9% 93.9%

 - % going to administrative cost 3% 3%

 Eleanor Saunders career has been exclusively in the non-profit sector.
 Her past employers have included: The Children’s Home, Junior Achievement and Bay Life Church.